The Merchant, the Tiger and the Six Judges

 "This tiger," said the Merchant, "begged me to let him out of his cage to drink a little water, and he promised not to hurt me if I did so, but now that I have let him out, he wishes to eat me.
 Is that fair?"

-The Banyan tree answered, "Men often come to take shelter in the cool shade under my branches, from the scorching rays of the sun, but when they have rested, they cut and break my pretty branches, and scatter my leaves about the ground.
-Let the tiger eat the man, for men are an ungrateful race."
+The Banyan tree answered, "People often come to take shelter in the cool shade under my branches, from the scorching rays of the sun, but when they have rested, they cut and break my pretty branches, and scatter my leaves about the ground.
+Let the tiger eat the man, what do I care if he does?
+For humans are an ungrateful race."

 At these words the tiger would have instantly killed the Merchant, but the Merchant said, "Tiger, Tiger, you must not kill me yet, for you promised that we should first hear the judgment of six."